bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 <!-- theme: info -->

-> Make sure not to change the store’s default currency.
+> Do not change the store’s default currency.
 This change could cause currency to not function properly.

 </div>
 </div>